zitadel/zitadel/docs/docs/legal/support-services.md

 ---
-title: Support Services
+title: Support service description for ZITADEL
+sidebar_label: Support service
 custom_edit_url: null
 ---

-## Introduction

 This annex of the [Framework Agreement](terms-of-service) and the [Support Service Terms and Conditions](terms-support-service) describes the support services offered by us for our Services.